When is Lucifer season 5 on Netflix? What’s going to happen?

 — Lucifer (@LuciferNetflix) April 19, 2019

-Lucifer sequence 4 noticed the satan spiral by an identification disaster.
-After killing Cain and his satan face lastly being revealed to Chloe (Lauren German) within the sequence three finale – to not point out the return of his first girlfriend Eve (Inbar Lavi) – Lucifer was discovering it tough to reconcile his position because the King of Hell with the nice individual he was turning into.
+Lucifer collection 4 noticed the satan spiral by way of an id disaster.
+After killing Cain and his satan face lastly being revealed to Chloe (Lauren German) within the collection three finale – to not point out the return of his first girlfriend Eve (Inbar Lavi) – Lucifer was discovering it tough to reconcile his position because the King of Hell with the great individual he was changing into.

-The season 4 finale noticed Lucifer finally return to hell after being hunted down by demons, and he went again with the intention of being each the satan and the nice angel he really desires to be – after a tearful goodbye with Chloe.
+The season 4 finale noticed Lucifer finally return to hell after being hunted down by demons, and he went again with the intention of being each the satan and the great angel he actually desires to be – after a tearful goodbye with Chloe.

 What was the #SaveLucifer marketing campaign?

-Following Fox’s choice to cancel Lucifer in Might 2018, there was an enormous social media marketing campaign for the present’s revival.
+Following Fox’s resolution to cancel Lucifer in Could 2018, there was an enormous social media marketing campaign for the present’s revival.

-Netflix picked up the sequence in June 2018 after monumental assist for the sequence on Twitter below the #SaveLucifer hashtag.
+Netflix picked up the collection in June 2018 after monumental help for the collection on Twitter below the #SaveLucifer hashtag.

 #LuciferSeason4 on @Netflix wow that sounds good.
 You followers made this occur. #LuciFansrock #Lucifersaved ✊????